Frequently Asked Questions about UNITAR

 What is UNITAR?

-The United Nations Institute for Training and Research (UNITAR) was established in 1965 as an autonomous body within the United Nations system with the purpose of enhancing the effectiveness of the UN through appropriate training and research.
+The United Nations Institute for Training and Research (UNITAR) is a principal training arm of the United Nations, working in every region of the world.
+We empower individuals, governments and organizations though knowledge and learning to effectively overcome contemporary global challenges.
+UNITAR was established in 1963 by the General Assembly of the United Nations with the purpose of enhancing the effectiveness of the UN through appropriate training and research.
 Read more.

 What is UNITAR's mandate?